-Hitting the slops is a pastime for Boulder tourists and residents alike.
+Hitting the slopes is a pastime for Boulder tourists and residents alike.
 With our world-class resorts and long ski seasons, it should come as no surprise that the risks of an injury from a ski or snowboard accident are extremely high.
 When you are injured as a result of negligence on the slopes, who do you turn to for help recovering compensation?

-At Klein Frank, P.C., we have represented clients through numerous high-profile ski accident and injury cases.
+At Klein Frank, P.C., our Boulder personal injury lawyers have represented clients through numerous high-profile ski accident and injury cases.
 Our knowledgeable counsel and local flavor has been sought by many individuals, and our resounding record of success in these accidents has made us a go-to choice for those who have suffered an unfortunate injury.
 We have received numerous honors, including being named among the Nation’s Top One Percent of lawyers by the National Association of Distinguished Counsel, and being named one of the Best Law Firms by U.S. News & World Report for each of the last two years.

 If you are injured on the slopes, call Klein Frank, P.C. today at (303) 622-3876 and let us assist you starting with a free initial consultation.

 Colorado’s winters are well-renowned amongst ski, snowboard, and other winter sports enthusiasts from around the world.
 If you are injured at any of the resorts in the Boulder area, our legal team may be able to assist you if you believe you have a case.

 We may be able to help you if you have been injured at any of the following Boulder resorts:

 Ski accidents can have potentially devastating and even life-long consequences.
 It is not uncommon for injuries on the slopes to include broken bones, severe lacerations, concussions, and even more serious injuries, many of them requiring extensive surgery and physical therapy to rehabilitate.
 For this reason, we at Klein Frank, P.C. stand ready to defend the rights of those who have been injured.